Signs to look out for

 It’s important to get adequate rest, nutrition and exercise.
 Sometimes people who are grieving experience the physical symptoms of stress, so please check in with your doctor or the UTS Medical Service if you have any health concerns.

 You don’t have to go through this alone.
 Gathering and using social support is essential, as grief can be heightened by a sense of isolation.
 Most people find that they feel better after they speak about how they are feeling.
 Talk to your friends or family members about what you’re going through, or consider joining a support group for people who have experienced a similar loss.
 Many people have found that it can be particularly helpful to speak with people who have gone through a similar experience.

 You may find that your study is affected during times of loss and grief.
 Consider speaking with your lecturers or tutors about the impact of grief on your workload.
 If you need support or strategies to help with managing your grief and your studies, please make an appointment with a counsellor.

 Resources and services

-- Reach Out - Australia’s leading online youth mental health service.
+- Reach Out (opens an external site): Australia’s leading online youth mental health service.